ClevelandIII/Cosmetology/SDLCOne.md

 4/29/2022
 Jason Enciso:

-Reid Gill: working on ipad/table style of clientCreator
+Reid Gill: working on a button to return to the top of the page

-Daniel Nijdl:
+Daniel Nijdl: (not noted)

 Joshua Ruvalcaba: helping people